Catherine Hanaway

-Catherine Lucille Hanaway (born November 8, 1963) is an American attorney, former federal prosecutor, who is serving as the Missouri Attorney General since 2025.
+Catherine Lucille Hanaway (born November 8, 1963) is an American attorney and former federal prosecutor who has served as the Missouri Attorney General since 2025.
 Previously, she served as the United States Attorney for the Eastern District of Missouri from 2005 to 2009, and as the first and only female Speaker of the Missouri House of Representatives from 2003 to 2005.

 Early life and education

 Hanaway was born in Schuyler, Nebraska on November 8, 1963.
 She spent the rest of her childhood growing up in rural Nebraska and Iowa.
 She received a marksman first class certificate from the NRA in 7th Grade and was president of her 4-H club in high school.

-Hanaway attended the University of Missouri for three years before earning her Bachelor of Science degree in Journalism from Creighton University, and graduated in the top 10% of her law class from the Catholic University of America.
+Hanaway attended the University of Missouri for three years before earning her Bachelor of Science degree in journalism from Creighton University, and graduated in the top 10% of her law class from the Catholic University of America.
 After law school, she worked in the law firm of Peper, Martin Jensen, Maichel & Hetlage, the predecessor firm to Husch Blackwell, for four years.